simplicitesoftware/docs/content/CTG_30_tutorial/CTG_20_expanding/LSN_011_calculated-fields/calculated-fields.md

-# Building the "Order Management" Training App : Adding a Change Log
+# Building the "Order Management" Training App : Adding a Calculated field

 > Prerequisite : [The Supplier, Product, Client and Order objects are linked together](/lesson/tutorial/expanding/relations)